TylerBerzzz/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*
+Simple and straightforward for users wanting to find out information live.

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*
+Higher variability in responses leads to unreliable results.
+The code would need to be developed further to solve this issue.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*
+More work towrads the voice recognition understanding the needs of users is critical to advancement.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*
+Machine learning and classification